filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be enabled to support networking features.

+### nvenc
+Pass the `--enable-ffnvcodec` option to the configure script.
+Enable support for NVIDIA Decoder (NVDEC) API for hardware accelerated video decoding on NVIDIA cards.

+It is safe to disable this flag and it should only be enabled on compatible systems with an NVIDIA GPU.

 ### openal
 Pass the `--enable-openal` option to the configure script.
 Enable the OpenAL input device, that provides an ability to capture audio stream on all systems with a working OpenAL 1.1 implementation.